emnh/js-to-reasonml-transpiler/README.md

 # Manual labour

-This section lists workarounds for transpilations not implemented yet.
+This section lists workarounds for unimplemented features and transpilations.

  - All branches of if statements are evaluated to get the types.
 If you have if statements in your code, think about the implications of that (infinite loops and other problems etc).
 TODO: Only execute all branches once.
+ - Control flow keywords like continue and break are not supported yet.
+Early return is not supported either: there should only be a single return statement at end of function.
  - Initialize all (non-int) variables.
 Default value is set to 0 if not initialized and a TODO comment is added.
  - Reorder functions so that they are called after they are declared.